ready-techie/clean-code/clean_code/Chapter 5/Formatting.md

 ## Team Rules

-- A team of developers should agree upon a single formatting style, and then every member of that team hould use that style.
+- A team of developers should agree upon a single formatting style, and then every member of that team should use that style.

 ## Uncle Bob's Formatting Rules